 - Leave your dressings on for at least 14 hours.
 Remember, you just had minor surgery.
 If this was done in a hospital, you'd likely be kept in a relatively sterile environment for the first few hours of the healing process to prevent infection.
 Who knows what pollutants or bacteria you may encounter in your environment.
 This is especially critical through the first night.
 Leave the bandages on while you sleep.
 You're going to roll around on your new tattoo and who knows how clean your sheets really are.

 - Chill out for the next 24 hours.
 Your body was just put under a lot of physical stress, your adrenaline and stress hormones will be heightened and your adrenals completely taxed.
 Give your body time to get back in balance.
-Eat a big and nutritious meal full of raw vegetables, healthy fats, and clean protein.
-Go for a grass-fed steak or drink some bone broth.

 - Don't sweat excessively or exercise too intensely for the first five days.
 Working out can stretch the skin and contribute to unwanted scabbing.
 Excessive sweating can open the pores and possibly push some ink out of the skin.
 Also, sweat is full of toxins, which is something you would hopefully like to keep away from your new tattoo.